-Prerequisite: CIS 2151, 2230; CIS 2025 or 2262 or 2271 with a C-or better 3 hours of lecture per week CIS 4050 Compiler Design (3)
+Prerequisite: CIS 2151, 2230; CIS 2025 or 2262 or 2271 with a C-or better

+CIS 4050 Compiler Design (3)

 This course familiarizes the student with how computer languages are implemented.
 They write a small compiler for a simplified programming language using compiler construction tools such as lexical analyzer generators and parser generators as well as creating some hand-built components.
 Although some theory is presented, emphasis is on implementation.
 Programming is done in C or Java.